 – Soft toilet paper.
 The hospital will supply toilet paper, but sometimes it’s coarse.
 This can be especially irritating after a vaginal birth.

 – Going home outfits for both children in a couple of sizes.
+Remember socks.
 Consider packing both preemie and newborn clothes, depending on the size of your babies.

 – Car seats.
 Have a look at this car seat guide and find out how to choose the best car seat.